\'Ez fields

+\meno We discuss sharpness of Theorem E. There are large perfect fields which are not \'ez, see Section~\ref{section:sharp}.
+As mentioned above, if $K $ is large and imperfect then set of $p$th powers is not an \'ez-set, hence $K$ is not \'ez.
+There are large fields which are model complete by constants and imperfect, e.g. any imperfect separably closed field is model complete after constants naming a $p$-basis are added~\cite{delon-scf}.
+Hence the assumption of perfection in (2) is necessary.

-\meno We discuss examples of \'ez fields below, we first describe our other results on \'ez fields.
-Following van den Dries~\cite{lou-dimension} we say that $K$ is \textbf{algebraically bounded} if for every definable $X \subseteq K^m \times K$ there are polynomials $f_1,\ldots,f_k \in K[x_1,\ldots,x_m,t]$ such that if $X_a = \{b \in K : (a,b) \in X \}$ is finite ($a \in K^m)$ then $X_a\subseteq\{ b \in K : f_i(a,b) = 0 \}$ for some $i \in \{1,\ldots,k\}$ such that $f_i(a,t)$ is not constant zero.
+\meno We first describe our other results on \'ez fields, then we discuss specific examples of \'ez fields below.
+Following van den Dries~\cite{lou-dimension} we say that $K$ is \textbf{algebraically bounded} if for every definable $X \subseteq K^m \times K$ there are polynomials $f_1,\ldots,f_k \in K[x_1,\ldots,x_m,t]$ such that if $\alpha\in K^m$ and $X_\alpha = \{\beta \in K : (\alpha,\beta) \in X \}$ is finite then $X_\alpha\subseteq\{ \beta \in K : f_i(\alpha,\beta) = 0 \}$ for some $i \in \{1,\ldots,k\}$ such that $f_i(\alpha,t)$ is not constant zero.
 Van den Dries showed that characteristic zero Henselian fields are algebraically bounded~\cite{lou-dimension}.
-Jarden showed that perfect Frobenius fields are algebraically bounded~\cite{Jarden-bounded}.
+Jarden showed that perfect Frobenius fields are algebraically bounded~\cite{Jarden-bounded}, which is later generalized to perfect PAC fields by Chatzidakis and Hrushovski~\cite{CH-bounded}.
 Junker and Koenigsmann showed that if $K$ is large and model complete then model-theoretic algebraic closure in $K$ agrees with field-theoretic algebraic closure~\cite{JK-slim}.
-This property, together with elimination of $\exists^\infty$, implies algebraic boundedness.
+This property implies elimination of $\exists^\infty$ by~\cite[Theorem 2.5]{dim-fields}.
+Hence it implies algebraic boundedness.
+We prove Theorem D.